beammeout/nvim-bsd-lazy/README.md

 ## Getting started
-- Backup your original nvim configuration in ~/.confing/nvim/
+- Backup your original nvim configuration in `~/.confing/nvim/` !
-- Clone this repo to your nvim config folder
+- Clone this repo to your nvim config folder `git clone https://github.com/beammeout/nvim-bsd-lazy.git ~/.config/nvim`.
 - Upon nvim start Lazy screen should popup, and offer you sync and install for all the plugins.
-- Restart nvim, check for any errors in the bottom.
+- Any errors will appear in the lazy nvim popup.
 - Tom make sure if everything works run `:checkhealth` after nvim start.
 Scroll through the list and check for ERRORS.

 ## Troubleshooint